wjleece/Adwords-for-RAG-LLMs/README.md

 I expect to see "AdWords for Bard" and some equivalent on Perplexity coming soon.

+I'm using "text-embedding-ada-002" as the embedding model and will update to "text-embedding-3-small" as it is cheaper, but it also produces some hyperlink formatting issues that I'll need to take care of before implementing it.

 A ready-to-run version of this using gpt-4 (you just supply your OpenAI API key) exists at: https://colab.research.google.com/drive/1vl0-w_87c_wtAE9cLXTOlRabnwkBsk2R

 If you run this on a Google Colab GPU insteand of a CPU, it's significantly faster - one of the many reasons I prefer Colab vs. running this locally in PyCharm.